Black vine weevil (Otiorhynchus sulcatus)

 Strawberry root weevil (Otiorhynchus ovatus)

 Pest description and damage Identification is important: species differ in susceptibility to pesticides and may have different life cycles.
-Adult weevils are small dark nocturnal beetles with a snout (rostrum) and elbowed antennae.
+Adult weevils are dark-colored, nocturnal beetles around 0.25 inch in length, with a snout (rostrum) and elbowed antennae.
 In addition to the ragged notches in leaves the weevils may girdle some of the stems resulting in dead branch tips.
 The C-shaped, legless weevil larvae are white with tan heads, up to 0.5 inch in size.
 They rarely cause significant damage in established landscapes.

 For biology, life history, monitoring and management